vsch/kotlin-jdbc/README.md

   The metadata if present will be compared using regular string comparison, ie. normal sort.

+* profile "profileName" - set specific db profile name to use for the commands

+* init - initialize migrations table and migrate all to given version or latest version based on database table match to table schemas contained in versions

+  if profile is not given then will init all defined profiles

 * new-major - create a new version directory with major version incremented, from current or requested version.

+  specific profile name is required

 * new-minor - create a new version directory with minor version incremented, from current or requested version.

 * new-patch - create a new version directory with patch version incremented, from current or requested version.

+  specific profile name is required

 * new-version - create a new version directory for the requested version.
 The directory cannot already exist.
 If the version is not provided then the current version with its patch version